Terry Rooney (baseball coach)

-Terry Rooney is an American baseball coach and former pitcher, who is the current recruiting coordinator for the Purdue Boilermakers.
+Terry Rooney is an American baseball coach and former pitcher, who is the current pitching coach for the University of South Carolina Gamecocks.
 He played college baseball at Davis & Elkins College in 1993, transferring to Radford where he played from 1994 to 1996.
 Rooney then served as the head coach of the UCF Knights (2009–2016) and the interim head coach of the Alabama Crimson Tide (2017).

 Head coaching career

 In 2009, Rooney replaced longtime UCF Knights head coach, Jay Bergman.
 On June 21, 2010, Rooney signed a four-year contract extension with the university, making him the Knights head baseball coach through 2014.
-In 2011, Rooney led the Knights to a 39–23 (12–12) season and their first NCAA Tournament appearance under his leadership.
+In 2011, Rooney led the Knights to a 39–23 (12–12) season and their first NCAA tournament appearance under his leadership.
 UCF reached the tournament again in 2012.
 In 2014, the Knights' first year in the American Athletic Conference, Rooney was named conference Coach of the Year.
 Rooney left following the 2016 season after compiling a record of 261–210 at UCF.